Classified Leave Types and Policies

 Certain campus departments require a physician’s certificate to return to duty after two continuous days of absence.
 In this case, the department policy will be provided to the employee.

-If you are absent from your position for more than one week (40 hours) due to an event that would normally allow you to use sick leave, your physician must certify in writing that you are/were unable to perform your duties for the specified period of time.
+If you are absent from your position for more than one week (40 hours) due to an event that would normally allow you to use sick leave, your physician must certify in writing that you are/were unable to perform your duties for the specified period.
 Before you will be allowed to return to your position, you must furnish Human Resources with a physician’s release to return to duty.

 The appointing authority or his delegate reserves the right to request medical certification from the physician for any period of absence if warranted.